abozaid-ibrahim/Marvel/README.md

 - include seperate modules, Networking, extensions...etc.

 ### Scenes
-This is for group of app scenes: movies view, and details view
+This is for group of app scenes: Heros view, and details view

 ## Add New Feature